TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Modify API Gateway Service
-- Modify the name and description of an API Gateway service.
+- Modifies the name and description of an API Gateway service.

 #### Request